winkywong1/miniAdventureGame/README.md

 4. Requirement 3: File input/output
 - output the result of the game (player's name, success/failure, CP left) to a file "result.txt"
+- print the winning or losing message by reading line from file "winGameMsg.txt" and "endGameMsg.txt"

 5. Program code with multiple files
 - all the functions are seperated in different files by categories and combined in Makefile